2016 RAM 1500 Brake Rotors

 What are the signs of bad rotors on a 2016 Ram 1500?

-• Visible scoring, grooves, or bluish heat marks
+• Visible grooves, scoring, or blue heat marks on the rotor face

 What's the difference between OEM and aftermarket rotors for a 2016 Ram 1500?

-• OEM = factory-specified metallurgy and fitment
+• OEM = factory metallurgy and fitment

 Is rotor replacement covered under warranty on a 2016 Ram 1500 at Larry H. Miller Chrysler Jeep Dodge Ram Albuquerque?